jianghaoyu123/TeachingAI/README.md

 pip install -r requirements.txt python -m streamlit run app.py
 ```

+## ⭐ If this helps you

+If you've ever struggled with:
+- Students not understanding your explanation
+- Lessons not going as expected

+Please consider giving this repo a ⭐ — it really helps early projects!

 ## Details
 ### 1. Dual Analysis Modes: Quick Mode + Deep Thinking Mode